KrauseFx/howisFelix.today/index.md

     <div class="graphs-entry" id="graphs-entry-macros">
       <h3>Food Tracking - Macros</h3>
       <p class="graph-description">
-        On weeks where I have a routine (not traveling), I track most my meals.
+        On weeks where I have a routine (not traveling), I track most of my meals.
 Whenever I scale my food, I try to guess the weight before to become better at estimating portion sizes.
       </p>

       <ul>